 Among the many courses offered through MIT Professional Education is one co-taught by senior lecturer Blade Kotelly called “Mastering Innovation and Design Thinking.”
 The course teaches professionals to learn to think — and drive value — like designers.
 Students acquire new ways to conceive of radically innovative solutions, to create a vision that gains buy-in, and to develop solutions that people embrace, emotionally and intellectually.

-Blade will be hosting a webinar, The Crossroads of Digital Transformation and Innovation, with MassTLC on January 28th.
-Registration is free and open to all.
+Blade hosted a webinar, The Crossroads of Digital Transformation and Innovation, with MassTLC on January 28th.
+Listen to the discussion here:

 We spoke recently with Blade about how innovation can be learned and pursued by many professionals, and how the COVID pandemic has fostered and enabled innovation.

 Do you need to be a creative person in order to innovate?